WalletWasabi/WasabiDoc/docs/using-wasabi/PayToEndPoint.md

 >His reasoning went like this: Blockchain analysis cannot make any reasonable conclusion, because a Bitcoin transaction can be interpreted in many different ways. — Ádám Ficsor

 The goal of this wallet was to make Blockchain Heuristics as unreliable as it can get, by take advantage of Heuristics Meta: What Doesn’t Exist Doesn’t Exist.
 The idea is: make them to exist.
-With that creating chaos, or “clusterfuck” if you like.
+With that creating chaos, or “clusterfuck” if You like.
 Turns out P2EP is a great tool to bring many exotic transactions into existence, not only the one the Team Moon Rocket is proposing here.

 ## The Protocol